House from Radheim (show home)

 Reassembled at the museum: 2018/2019

 The House from Radheim was put into storage at Hessenpark in 1979.
-Now, the box frame building from southern Hesse is being reconstructed as a show home.
-The timbers that had been stored were in poor condition and extensive modifications and repairs needed to be carried out.
-Following six months of repairs and three weeks of levelling the timber frame, the topping out could finally be celebrated in September 2018.
-The show home, which includes a permanent exhibition, is now undergoing further construction and will be opened in spring 2023.
+After reconstruction, the box frame building from southern Hesse presents itself as a show home.
+The stored timbers were in poor condition, requiriring extensive modifications and repairs.
+After six months of repairs and three weeks of straightening the timber frame, the topping out ceremony could finally be celebrated in September 2018.
+The show home, along with an exhibition, and was opened in spring 2023.
+In 2024, the garden of building components was added.